Close Menu

 A logistics company uses KEDA to scale its order processing service during peak shipping seasons, such as the holiday rush.
 By monitoring a RabbitMQ queue filled with incoming orders, KEDA ensures the system scales up to handle thousands of orders per hour and scales down when demand normalizes, maintaining efficiency and customer satisfaction.

-See also AWS Bedrock: The Future of Iac
+See also The Best GitOps Tools of 2024

 Configuring KEDA for Different Event Sources